chrispanag/node-typescript-boilerplate/README.md

 ### Where do I add environment variables?

-All of the env variables are handled within the `secret.ts` file.
+All of the env variables are handled within the `env.ts` file.
 This file exports the env variable that includes all the environment variables imported.
 When you add a new environment variable, make sure to add it to the `.env` file and to the `example.env` file for sharing it with others. **Remember to only put sensitive data on the `.env` file and not on the `example.env` one**.

 ### How do I add a new controller?